SonicMastr/Vita-Media-Player/README.md

 ![image](https://user-images.githubusercontent.com/40341589/113679024-e9f61480-9684-11eb-8cb7-0afaa817d4a0.png)

+## Note to Devs
+SceAvPlayer does not support 1080p video playback by default.
+You need to patch the module in order to do so.
+That's what [ReAvPlayer](https://github.com/SonicMastr/ReAvPlayer) is for.

 ## Special Thanks

 #### 1080p Video Playback was made possible by GrapheneCt and his Reverse Engineering efforts into SceAvPlayer<br><br>Cuevavirus for Sharpscale providing 1080i support<br><br>SomeonPC for Livearea Assets<br><br>And Usagi for constantly getting on my ass to get this to work.